 Diagnose Chronic Pain

 As you can see in the detailed nonprofit lifecycle graphic, the prominent theme of the decline and crisis phases is pain.
-When your organization is in one of these phases, you and your staff will feel stress through the continual loss of employees, inability to enroll clients in services and/or a lack of funders.
+When your organization is in one of these phases, even in one category, you and your staff will feel stress through burnout, the continual loss of employees, inability to enroll clients in services and/or a lack of funders.
 While healthy organizations also experience this type of pain, the differences between the two are the duration and intensity of that pain.
-Here are a two simple diagnostic tools to help you determine the severity of your organization’s challenges: 1) Compare the organization’s current strategic plan with the plan from five years ago to check for progress, and 2) Benchmark your organization against similar agencies to better understand your unique value proposition.
+Here are two simple diagnostic tools to help you determine the severity of your organization’s challenges: 1) Compare the organization’s current strategic plan with the plan from five years ago to check for progress, and 2) Benchmark your organization against similar agencies to better understand your unique value proposition.
 The purpose of these tests is to calibrate your pains to what is acceptable in the industry and current environment.

 Work on a Treatment Plan

-The symptoms of decline can sometimes come on so gradually that it can be easy to miss the warning signs.
+Remember the analogy of the frog in the boiling pot?
+Similarly, the symptoms of decline can sometimes come on so gradually that it can be easy to miss the warning signs.
 But, we encourage all social sector leaders to know their organizations and be courageous in recognizing when dramatic changes need to be made so these agencies can continue to successfully serve our communities.
 Please share your signs of crisis or decline and tell us about courageous, difficult decisions you’ve made.